jcazevedo/jcazevedo.net/projects.md

 [Dance.
 Don't Fall](http://dancedontfall.projects.fraunhofer.pt/) (2011)

 : A mobile application to monitor the risk of falling while actively reducing it through dancing exercises.
-I developed some signal analysis tools for it while at [Fraunhofer AICOS][fhp].
+I developed some signal analysis tools for it, while at [Fraunhofer AICOS][fhp].

 [Mover](http://mover.projects.fraunhofer.pt/) (2010)

 : A mobile application to promote mobility among elder people.
-I designed and developed a new version which allowed for data to be stored and analyzed remotely while at [Fraunhofer AICOS][fhp].
+I designed and developed a new version which allowed for data to be stored and analyzed remotely, while at [Fraunhofer AICOS][fhp].

 [YapR](https://github.com/jcazevedo/YapR) (2010 -- 2011)